yashithreddyenamala/Visualization-and-Analysis-using-GeoPandas-and-Altair/README.md

 # Visualization and Analysis using GeoPandas and Altair

 This project involves data visualization and analysis using GeoPandas and Altair to explore taxi trip data in Chicago.
+It creates interactive heatmaps with brush selection functionality, allowing users to explore geographical data by filtering data points interactively.
 The following tasks are implemented:

 ## Pre-Requisites
+To use this project, install the required dependencies, download the datasets (Taxi_Trips.csv and chicago.geojson), and run the code in a Jupyter Notebook or your preferred Python IDE.

 Before running the code, install the required libraries using the following command:
 ~~~bash
 pip install geopandas altair pandas jupyter